Important Things Every traveller Should Know Before Visiting Barcelona

 Expect Crowds

-Since Barcelona is one of the world’s most visited worlds, so it stands a chance to be crowded.
-Millions of tourists fill the streets and cafés at all times, especially in the spring and summer.
+Since Barcelona is one of the world’s most visited places, it stands a chance of being crowded; millions of tourists always fill the streets and cafés, especially in the spring and summer.
 Combine this with the locals and ex-pats, and the city gets inevitably busy and crowded.
 Expect long lines at attractions to get onto the metro, and you’ll have to wait in the restaurant.
 Winter tends to be quieter, but the term soft is relative!

 Book Tickets Online